Matteias Collet

 As long as at least one of the routers is on the same link as the server, the latter should auto-configure its IP address via SLAAC after a few seconds.

 Note that any IPv6 privacy extension should be disabled to make the IP stable, meaning that SLAAC should always request the same IP address for the respective edge router.
-With privacy extensions, the IP address is partially randomized, in which case the servers IP address can not be configured as Wireguard endpoint on other servers (since the “public IP” keeps changing).
-Alternatively, the systemd configuration below can be used to configure a the IP address for any router advertisement.
+With privacy extensions enabled the IP address is partially randomized, in which case the servers IP address can not be configured as Wireguard endpoint on other servers (since the IP keeps changing).
+Alternatively, the systemd configuration below can be used to configure the IP address statically for any router advertisement.

-In any case, after a few seconds the server should map an IP address in the <ULA Prefix>:A::/64 range as global dynamic noprefixroute (see ip -6 a) and the edge router and the server should be able to communicate with each other.
-As SLAAC configures a noprefixroute the route must be added manually.
+In any case, after a few seconds the server should map an IP address in the <Site Overlay ULA Prefix>:A::/64 range as global dynamic noprefixroute (see ip -6 a) and the edge router and the server should be able to communicate with each other.

 # /etc/systemd/network.d/<pri>-<interface>.conf